jliszka/jliszka.github.com/_drafts/programming-with-futures.md

 ---
 layout: post
-title: "Programming with Futures"
+title: "Future programming patterns and anti-patterns"
 description: ""
 category:
 tags: []
 ---
 {% include JB/setup %}

 Twitter's Future library is a beautiful abstraction for dealing with concurrency.
-However, there are a few code patterns that seem innocuous and even natural but can cause real trouble in production systems.
+However, there are code patterns that seem natural or innocuous but can cause real trouble in production systems.
+This short article outlines a few of the easiest traps to fall into.

 ### An example